Bruno Viana: Braga

 On 1 March 2018, according to recent reports from Portugal, Braga decided to buy a talented central defender from Olympiacos.
 The Portuguese club will have to pay an estimated amount of €3 million in the summer of 2018, in order to secure the capture of 23-year-old Brazilian stopper, who has made 26 official performances with four goals in all competitions during the 2017–18 season.

 Eventually, after his impressive half session with Braga, the Brazilian defender has completed his permanent transfer to the Portuguese club.
 It's reported that Olympiacos will receive €3 million for the deal, while Viana is rewarded with a five-year Braga contract through to 2023.

 Flamengo (loan)

 On 12 February 2021, Viana joined Flamengo on a season-long loan with an option to buy.

 Khimki (loan)

 On 9 February 2022, Viana joined Russian Premier League club Khimki on loan until the end of the season.
 The loan was terminated early following the Russian invasion of Ukraine.

 Wuhan Yangtze River

 On 28 April 2022, Viana joined Chinese Super League club Wuhan Yangtze River.

 Coritiba

 On 27 January 2023, Bruno Viana joined Coritiba.

 Al-Hazem (loan)

 On 17 August 2023, Viana joined Saudi Pro League club Al-Hazem on loan.

 Gaziantep F.K. (loan)

 On 8 August 2024, Viana joined Gaziantep F.K. on loan.

+Qingdao West Coast

+On 27 July 2026, Viana was loaned to Chinese Super League side Qingdao West Coast for the rest of 2026 season.